 How integrated are goods markets across countries?
 There is a simple integration benchmark that arises from several well known models of international trade.
-Consider a frictionless world - international trade costs are zero - in which complete specialization occurs.
-Then, the fraction of output that is exported by a country equals one minus the country's share of world output.
-For example, Canada's share of the G7 countries' merchandise production in 1999 was 4 percent.
-The frictionless benchmark would predict 96 percent of Canada's production should be exported and 4 percent should be sold domestically.
-In fact, 52 percent was exported and 48 percent was sold domestically.
-This pattern of international and intra-national trade suggests that Canada may not be highly integrated; there may be large frictions or costs inhibiting Canada's international trade.

-Indeed, there is a large empirical literature that examines the extent of integration.
-This research has studied many sets of countries and regions and many time periods, and has repeatedly found a large "border effect".
-There is too little international trade and too much intra-national trade to be rationalized by the standard, observed measures of trade costs - tariffs and transport costs, in particular - which add up to about 5 to 10 percent for high-income countries.
-Anderson and van Wincoop (2004, 2003) is the most theoretically consistent research in this literature; they find that the trade patterns between and within the U.S. and Canada in 1993 can be rationalized only by international trade costs of 91 percent.
-Obstfeld and Rogoff (2001) summarize these findings as the "home bias in trade" puzzle.2
+In a frictionless world - international trade costs are zero - in which complete specialization occurs, the fraction of output that is exported by a country equals one minus the country's share of world output.
+Recently, a large body of research, collectively studying many sets of countries, regions, and time periods, has repeatedly found a large "border effect".
+There is far too little international trade and far too much intranational trade to be rationalized by the frictionless benchmark or by standard, observed measures of international trade costs - tariffs plus transport costs - which are about 5 to 10 percent for high-income countries.
+One of the most theoretically consistent of these studies, Anderson and van Wincoop (2004, 2003), finds that the trade patterns between and within the U.S. and Canada can be rationalized only by international trade costs of 91 percent.
+To many economists, these findings were surprising; Obstfeld and Rogoff (2001) call them the "home bias in trade" puzzle.